 Estelle, a 27-year-old who works as an advisor at a Paris bank, says that money is “not her favorite topic”—even though it’s a big part of her job.
 She spends money quickly, especially when she goes out.
 “I come from a low-income family, with no savings, no estate, a small pay, for whom money has always been a real issue,” she says.

-Middle-class people, who earn between 2,500 and 3,500 euros per month, have the easiest time talking about money.
 The fact that Justine and Estelle come from wealthy and working-class backgrounds, respectively, may play a part in their respective financial reticence.
 The Odoxa survey shows that middle-class people, defined as those who earn between 2,500 and 3,500 euros per month, have the easiest time talking about money.
 It’s harder for people with low incomes and people who earn over 3,500 euros a month.

 Mossuz-Lavau says these findings make intuitive sense.
 Talking about money can feel demeaning for people with low incomes, whereas wealthy people fear they may have to justify their salary.